bhadreshpsavani/GCP_Notes/README.md

 ## Conceptual:
 * Google Cloud Run is very similar to App Engine standard environment, except that Cloud Run allows you to bring your own container (BYOC).
 * Normally you would have to take a two step approach that entails building a docker container and pushing it to a registry to store the image for GKE to pull from.
 Make life easier and use Cloud Build to build the Docker container and put the image in Artifact Registry with a single command!
+Cloud Build will compress the files from the directory and move them to a Cloud Storage bucket.
+The build process will then take all the files from the bucket and use the Dockerfile, which is present in the same directory, to run the Docker build process.

 ## Project and region setting